bricef/bricef.github.io/_posts/2013-07-06-ten-ways-to-discover-gaps-in-knowledge.md

     It works best when the person asking the questions has prepared the canonical reply in advance, and can go through the concepts if needed.
 It's also a great way of keeping your hiring process and interview questions up to date, and define the standard you expect from a colleague when recruiting new people.

     A problem with this approach is that you may end up simply reflecting your in-group's biases in the questions.
 For example, if you company has no functional programmers, you are unlikely to be asked about [closures](http://stackoverflow.com/questions/36636/what-is-a-closure).
-Try to find people who are as different from you for the group, and who can ask you challenging questions outside yoour confort zone.
-For example, pair up front and back end engineers.
-You'll also quickly notice that good questions don't concentrate on the technology so much as the underlying principles, and this is valuable both for the group but also for real interviews you may have to give.
+Try to find people who are as different from you for the group, and who can ask you challenging questions outside your confort zone.
+For example, pair up front-end and back-end engineers.
+You'll also quickly notice that good questions don't concentrate on the technology so much as the underlying principles, and this is valuable both for the group but also for real interviews you may have to give and take.

     If for political reasons it isn't possible to do this within your company, you can always join or create one outside of work.
 Doing this with colleagues who are significantly smarter and/or more experienced than you may be a somewhat brutal way to stay humble, but few things beat it in effectiveness.